Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 If you haven’t completed 500 total deliveries, you can lose Early Access privileges if you didn’t complete 5 deliveries in the past week.

-Some markets have different Early Access qualifications.
-Check help.doordash.com for more info.
+Some markets may have different Early Access qualifications.
+Check help.doordash.com and search for “early access” to get more info.

 Early Access shifts are released at 3 pm each day

-The #1 way to schedule the highest number of good hours is to check for new shift listings each day at 3 pm.
-There is generally a mad rush to grab shifts, so the closer to 3 pm you check, the better your chances.
+The best way to get your preferred hours is to check for new hours each day at 3 pm.
+There can be a rush to grab shifts, so the closer to 3 pm you check, the better your chances.

 If you don’t have Early Access, new shifts appear at midnight each day